 - Get buy-in from all departments, from senior management to the front desk staff.
-Focus especially on finance, HR and legal departments where the exposure is big and the cost of a data breach can be significant.
+Focus primarily on finance, HR, and legal departments where the exposure is significant, and the cost of a data breach can be substantial.
 Analyze and agree on a risk level that’s acceptable to everyone.

-- Establish onboarding protocols and organize contractors by level of security clearance needed.
-The caterer for the summer party, for example, does not need the same level of clearance as the financial institution that’s managing payroll.
+- Establish onboarding protocols and organize contractors by the level of security clearance needed.
+For example, the caterer for the summer party does not require the same level of approval as the financial institution managing payroll.

-- Fill out a risk profile questionnaire for each contractor who’s part of your third-party ecosystem.
-Keep the profiles accurate by updating them on a regular basis.
+- Fill out a risk profile questionnaire for each contractor within your third-party ecosystem.
+Keep the profiles accurate by updating them regularly.

 - Carefully work compliance requirements into the onboarding processes and make sure your third-party risk management program examines the third parties’ use of their own contractors, also known as “fourth parties.”

-A word on compliance: Third- and fourth-parties that have regulatory compliance issues may affect your business, too.
-Not only will non-compliance affect your workflow, it can also result in fines and other penalties for your business.
+A word on compliance: Third- and fourth parties with regulatory compliance issues may also affect your business.
+Not only will non-compliance affect your workflow; it can also result in fines and other penalties for your business.

-Before onboarding a vendor or service provider, it’s important to perform your due diligence.
-You can start by having the vendor fill out a questionnaire that assesses the security of the vendor’s systems, networks, and processes.
+Before onboarding a vendor or service provider, it’s essential to perform due diligence.
+You can start by having the vendor fill out a cybersecurity questionnaire for vendors that assesses the security of the vendor’s systems, networks, and processes.

-When third-party risk assessment is undertaken as a collaboration with the service provider (rather than a game of gotcha) it can strengthen the relationship and also help streamline work processes.
+When third-party risk assessment is undertaken in collaboration with the service provider (rather than a game of gotcha), it can strengthen the relationship and help streamline work processes.

-Effective third-party risk management requires ongoing monitoring of third-party risks, as vendor circumstances change throughout the lifecycle of the third-party relationship.
-Automation can be very helpful here and there are software solutions that automate these tasks, as well as keep you updated on any compliance issues that may arise along the way.
+Effective third-party risk management requires ongoing monitoring of third-party risks, since vendor circumstances change throughout the lifecycle of the third-party relationship.
+Vendor risk management automation can help here.
+Some software solutions automate these tasks and keep you updated on any compliance issues that may arise along the way.

-A number of regulatory and compliance requirements affect third-party vendors, and may even serve as frameworks for managing vendor risk.
+Several regulatory and compliance requirements affect third-party vendors and may function as frameworks for assessing vendor risk.

-- The Health Insurance Portability and Accountability Act (HIPAA): Third-party risk management is specifically addressed in this federal law.
-Under HIPAA, electronic Protected Health Information (ePHI) that an organization creates, receives, maintains, or transmits must be protected against cyber threats, hazards, and unauthorized use or disclosure.
+- The Health Insurance Portability and Accountability Act (HIPAA).
+Third-party risk management is addressed explicitly in this federal law.
+Under HIPAA, the electronic Protected Health Information (ePHI) that an organization creates, receives, maintains, or transmits must be protected against cyber threats, hazards, and unauthorized use or disclosure.
 Under HIPAA, vendor contracts must contain privacy and security assurances.

-- System and Organization Controls for Service Organizations 2 (SOC 2): Third-party assurance of adequate risk and security controls are increasingly required by contracting organizations in the form of SOC 2 certification.
+- System and Organization Controls for Service Organizations 2 (SOC 2).
+Third-party assurance of adequate risk and security controls is increasingly required by contracting organizations in the form of SOC 2 certification.

-- The Payment Card Industry Data Security Standard (PCI DSS): Third-party risk management is an important part of this industry standard.
-PCI DSS requires compliance from “third-party service providers,” which it defines as any vendor that stores, processes, or transmits cardholder data on behalf of a client organization, and any vendor that could affect the security of the cardholder data environment.
+- The Payment Card Industry Data Security Standard (PCI DSS).
+Third-party risk management is integral to this industry standard.
+PCI DSS demands compliance from “third-party service providers,” defined as any vendor that stores, processes, or transmits credit card data on behalf of a client organization and any vendor that could affect the security of the cardholder data environment.

-- The General Data Protection Regulation (GDPR): Third-party risk management is required under this European Union law that applies to all entities that collect, process, store, sell, or share data belonging to EU residents.
+- The General Data Protection Regulation (GDPR).
+Third-party risk management is required under this European Union law that applies to all entities that collect, process, store, sell, or share data belonging to EU residents.
 It states that organizations must take necessary steps to protect citizens’ data, including information shared with third parties (known as data processors).
-Third parties must also protect that data and must comply with all aspects of the GDPR.
+Third parties must also save that data and comply with all aspects of the GDPR.

-- Control Objectives for Information and Related Technologies (COBIT): Vendor risk management using COBIT 5 is spelled out in detail in the Align, Plan, and Organize (APO) domain, from identification to monitoring and measuring.
-Control objectives include Manage Relationships, Manage Service Agreements, and Manage Suppliers.
+- Control Objectives for Information and Related Technologies (COBIT).
+Vendor risk management using COBIT 5 is spelled out in the Align, Plan, and Organize (APO) domain, from identification to monitoring and measuring.
+Control objectives include managing relationships, managing service agreements, and managing suppliers.

 - The Committee of Sponsoring Organizations (COSO) internal control framework.
 Many organizations use COSO to mitigate third-party risk.
 The framework helps organizations minimize risk overall with processes and improved controls, and it addresses third-party risk throughout the document.

-ZenGRC’s compliance, risk, and workflow management software is an intuitive, easy-to-understand platform that not only keeps track of your workflow, but also lets you find areas of high risk before that risk has manifested as a real threat.
+ZenRisk’s compliance, risk, and workflow management software is an intuitive, easy-to-understand platform that keeps track of your workflow and lets you find areas of high risk before that risk becomes a real threat.